 As with most things in nature that which is desirable has some fearsome protective mechanism keeping hoarders at bay.
 I am sure most people have felt the annoying pain that is assosiated with nettles, usually as a child in summer unwittingly running around the wilds with bare legs.

 I remember a story my father told me while he was working in a field as a a boy.
 After being caught short and having to relieve himself in the field he reached for a large leaf to wipe his backside but unknowingly picked up a nettle also.
-Wiping your backside with a nettle and my fathers description of the pain seeded a deep fear of this unremarkably looking plant into my heart which still plays on my mind.
+Wiping your backside with a nettle and my fathers description of the pain seeded a deep fear of this unremarkably looking plant into m

 So when it was apparent that I would have to confront this phobia in order to make nettle soup I done what a man needed to do......and got his daughter and nephews to pick the nettles for him!